 - Make sure people keep following the guidance - life is NOT back to normal! - Support the city's reopening our businesses and retailers.

-• Over-70s and those (?shielding) digitally contacted with support to get online.
+digitally contacted with support to get online.

-- Safety and PHE messages on high streets strongly branded. - 'Welcome Back' campaign supports city centre businesses, schools and other strands of daily life, AND helps tackle loneliness.
+- Safety and PHE messages on high streets - strongly branded. - 'Welcome Back' campaign supports city centre businesses. schools and other strands of daily life, and helps tackle loneliness.